totvs/thf-snippets-vscode/README.md

-# THF Snippets for VS Code
+# THF Snippets for VSCode

 This extension for Visual Studio Code adds snippets for THF Framework.